-This example shows how to determine the translation needed to align a cropped subset of an image with the larger image.
+Determine the translation needed to align a cropped subset of an image with the larger image.

-Control point registration can infer the parameters for nonreflective similarity, affine, projective, polynomial, piecewise linear, and local weighted mean transformations.
+Control point registration can infer the parameters for similarity, affine, projective, polynomial, piecewise linear, and local weighted mean transformations.

 To specify control points in a pair of images interactively, use the Control Point Selection Tool.